Welcome to

 In a child younger than 3 months, a fever is an under the arm temperature of 99.4°F (37.4°C) or higher.

-An oral temperature is generally the most accurate and convenient way to check for fever.
+An oral temperature is generally the most accurate way to check for fever.
 If a child is too young or has painful mouth sores, take the temperature under the arm.

 Oral and underarm temperatures are the two methods recommended for most pediatric cancer patients.
 Talk to your doctor before using any other method, such as temporal artery (forehead) thermometer or tympanic (ear) thermometer, since they may be less accurate.
-Avoid pacifier thermometers and forehead strips, as these are not reliable and do not give accurate readings.
+Avoid pacifier thermometers and forehead strips.
+They do not give accurate readings.

 IMPORTANT: Taking a temperature rectally (in the bottom) can be a risk for pediatric cancer patients.
-Cancer patients often have weakened immune systems and may have rashes or sores around the anus and bottom.
+Cancer patients often have weakened immune systems.
+They may have rashes or sores around the anus and bottom.
 A rectal thermometer can damage the thin skin of the anal area and increase risk for infection.
-Therefore, rectal temperatures are not usually used to check for fever in children with cancer.
+Rectal temperatures are not usually used to check for fever in children with cancer.

 For infants and young children who do not have cancer and who are otherwise healthy, pediatricians may recommend a rectal temperature.
 Rectal thermometers often provide the most accurate reading of body temperature.
 Always follow your doctor’s instructions on how to measure fever.